 - Comments to the FCC from NCLC and 24 national and state organizations supporting the FCC's proposed rule to stop unwanted robocalls for federal debt and urging even greater protections, June 6, 2016 and Reply comments, June 21, 2016

 - Testimony before the Senate Committee on Commerce, Science and Transportation regarding the importance of the Telephone Consumer Protection Act to Safeguard Consumers, May 18, 2016

 - Group ex parte comments to the FCC opposing Hubbard Broadcasting's petition for robocall exemptions, Mar.
 7, 2016

 - Group comments to the FCC on Blackboard, Edison Electric Institute, and American Gas Asso. petitions regarding the scope of consent to send autodialed calls and texts to cell phones, Aug.
 7, 2015

 - Comments to the FCC in response to the Commission's request for comments on the Petition for a Declaratory Ruling and/or Clarification brought by Citizens Bank, March 16, 2015

 - NCLC and NACA comments to the FCC re: ACA International's Reply Comments re: for Consumer Bankers Association petition re: exemption to the Telecommunications Consumer Protection Act, Jan.
 2015

-- Group comments to the FCC re: opposing the American Bankers Association exemption to the Telecommunications Consumer Protection Act to allow robocalls to cell phones, Dec.
+- Group comments to the FCC re: opposing the American Bankers Association exemption to the Telephone Consumer Protection Act to allow robocalls to cell phones, Dec.
 2014

-- Group comments to the FCC re: preserving the Telecommunications Consumer Protection Act (TCPA) protections for cell phones, Nov.
+- Group comments to the FCC re: preserving the Telephone Consumer Protection Act (TCPA) protections for cell phones, Nov.
 2014.